t-kandasami/tp/docs/UserGuide.md

 2. Use the app, not a text editor!
 Always use NUStudy commands instead of manually editing the file unless you are familiar with CLI applications

+Input character rules:
+- General free-text inputs must use English alphanumeric characters only (A–Z, a–z, 0–9).
+- Course codes may include symbols (e.g., `-`, `_`, `/`) for flexibility.

 ## Command summary

 |  Type  | Action                                                                          | Format                                                             | Example                    |